-40. If an employee is on short time, are they able to claim UIF?
+38. If an employee is on short time, are they able to claim UIF?

-Whether an employer is claiming from the UIF in terms of the provisions of the UI Act or they are claiming under TERS, there must be an agreement in place in relation to the short time.
+Whether an employer is claiming from the UIF in terms of the provisions of the UI Act or they are claiming under TERS, there must be an agreement in place.

-41. Who must claim?
+39. Who must claim?

 - A Bargaining Council (BC) may enter into a MOA with the UIF.
 The parties to the BC must have entered into a BC collective agreement extended by the Minister to non-parties in the sector.
 Employers must submit their claims in the sector to the BC.
-The BC must open a special bank account to administer the funds. - In the absence of a BC, an employer who employs more than 10 employees submitting a TERS claim must enter into a MOA with the UIF.
-When the employer receives payment, the employer must pay the employees within two days. - An employer who employs 10 or fewer than 10 employees may claim on their behalf but the UIF will make payment directly into the bank accounts of the employees.
+The BC must open a special bank account to administer the funds - In the absence of a BC, an employer who employs more than 10 employees submitting a TERS claim must enter into a MOA with the UIF.
+When the employer receives payment the employer must pay the employees within two days. - An employer who employs 10 or fewer than 10 employees may claim on their behalf but the UIF will make payment directly into the bank accounts of the employees.

-42. May an employee submit a TERS claim?
+40. May an employee submit a TERS claim?

-Only if the employer failed to submit a claim on their behalf.
+Only if the employer failed to submit a claim

-43. What protection is there for monies paid in terms of TERS?
+41. What protection is there for monies paid in terms of TERS?

 The funds paid in terms of TERS do not fall into the general assets of the recipient employer or BC and must be applied in terms of TERS only.

 The UIF may audit the distribution of the funds.